kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

     You should see an SSL error similar to this:
     `curl: (56) LibreSSL SSL_read: LibreSSL/3.3.6: error:1404C45C:SSL routines:ST_OK:reason(1116), errno 0`

-    Send a request with certificate and key:
+6. Send a request with the certificate and key:

     ```bash
     curl --cert $CLIENT.crt --key $CLIENT.key --cacert egress.crt -ik -X GET https://$DOMAIN/headers